Need help taking effective measures?

-The legislator encourages the management to organize its business activities effectively with business processes that include control measures that “by design” with the aim of effectively protecting (personal) data.
+The legislator encourages the management to organize its business activities effectively with business processes in which control measures are included “by design” with the aim of effectively protecting (personal) data.
 Protecting data means that the data is reliable, confidential and accessible.
-In addition, management can take responsibility that the data is effectively protected.
+In addition, management can take responsibility for ensuring that the data is effectively protected.

-- Step 1: The context explains the existing business situation, relevant legislation and gives direction to what must and what can be done.
-Overview and insight into the business activities form the expectations for business processes that include control measures.
-Using the business compliance function, a picture is created of the effectiveness of the control and security measures taken.
+Step 1: The context explains the existing business situation, relevant legislation and gives direction to what is necessary and what is possible.
+Overview and insight into the business activities form the expectations for business processes in which control measures are included.
+Using the company compliance function, a picture is created of the effectiveness of the management and security measures taken.

-- Step 3: On the business platform, the company organizes its business activities using business processes that include control measures.
-The overview of and insight into the business processes in which the roles with tasks, authorities and responsibilities are included, the process models, provide an integral picture of access rules to data.
-We distil the control measures that we can expect in the applications from the integrated picture.
+Step 4: On the business platform, the company organizes the business activities using business processes that include control measures.
+The overview and insight into the business processes in which the roles with tasks, powers and responsibilities are included, the process models, provide an integral picture of access rules to data.
+From the integral picture, we distill the control measures that we can expect in the applications.

-- Step 4: IT applications support the process models.
-Sometimes it concerns generic functions such as administration or human resources that are supported by generic applications.
-There are also primary business functions that are developed in-house or by IT suppliers on the basis of functional and non-functional specifications.
+Step 5: IT applications support the process models.
+Sometimes these are generic functions such as administration or human resources that are supported by generic applications.
+There are also primary business functions that are self-developed or developed by IT vendors based on functional and non-functional specifications.

-The non-functional specifications in particular indicate which agreements have been made about the security and control measures.
+Step 6: In particular, the non-functional specifications indicate which agreements have been made about the security and control measures.
 The project documentation and compliance findings indicate to what extent the control measures are effective.

-- Step 5: In the previous steps we have already discussed the findings of the business compliance function.
-Working together with the business compliance function provides a good picture of the appropriateness and effectiveness of the control measures taken.
+Step 7: In the previous steps, we have already discussed the findings of the business compliance function.
+Working together with the company compliance function provides a good picture of the appropriateness and effectiveness of the control measures taken.